jfrome1/NTW2029/src/content/docs/course-ntw2029/exercises/guidelines.md

 # :x grammar

 Write grammatically so I know that any writing errors are not due to carelessness.
-It doesn't work to write the exercises carelessly with the plan to for the papers.
+It doesn't work to write the exercises carelessly with the plan proofread carefully only for the papers.
 I need to see what your "good" writing looks like before the paper drafts so I know what I need to teach you.

 # :x formal